FaisalSaifee/evolving_web/README.md

 The ZBClub Social Media Wall module is designed to aggregate and display social media posts from Facebook platforms on your Drupal website.
 It allows site administrators to create a dynamic, interactive social media wall that pulls in content from social media page and displays them in a visually appealing manner.

 ### Features
-- Aggregate posts from multiple social media platforms.
+- Aggregate posts from facebook social media platforms.
 - Display social media posts in a grid or list format.
 - Customize the appearance of the social media wall using CSS.
 - Configure which social media post to include on the basis of filter by hashtag.